LarryDaLobsta/TeamWork/README.md

 December 13th
-Cleaning up validation in auth_signup.go
+Cleaning up changes
--- need to validate username, email, password next
+-- finish debugging so application can run
--- then build testing for those
+-- then test out new additions for valdiations with test cases -- then move on to cleaning up the front end for a user sign up